 If you want to learn more about distributed systems, we recommend watching Tim Berglunds talk on the matter.

 Generally, databases come in two flavors: SQL and NoSQL.
-Or more accurately, relational database systems and non-relational database systems.
+Or, more accurately, relational database systems and non-relational database systems.

 The difference is that relational database systems store relations of records to each other.
 For example, a relational database system may store a customer record and purchase orders.
 Each purchase order would then have the customer ID in them.
-A relational database system would not let you a purchase order with an incorrect customer ID because it knows about the relation between the records.
+Thus, a relational database system would not let you a purchase order with an incorrect customer ID because it knows about the relation between the records.